CURRICULUM FOR COSMETOLOGY COURSE CIP#12.0401 - 1600 HOURS

-Applicant must be 17 years of age or older and have completed the 10th grade, a manicuring license will be granted by the State of California only after the student has successfully completed and graduated from the Cosmetology course as described above and passed the Cosmetology State Exam with an overall average of 75%.
+Applicant must be 17 years of age or older and have completed the 10th grade.
+A Cosmetology license will be granted by the State of California only after the student has successfully completed and graduated from the Cosmetology course as described above and passed the state’s licensing exam (Practical and Written) with an overall average of 75%.

 Powered By Amazing7 Studios